Proto-Athabaskan language: Verb template

-Kari (1989) and elsewhere uses + to indicate morpheme boundaries.
+Kari uses + to indicate morpheme boundaries.
 This convention has been adopted by some Athabaskanists, but many others use the more common – instead.
 Another innovation from Kari is the use of angle brackets to mark epenthetic segments, a convention which is not often used even by Kari himself.

 Classifier

-The "classifier" is a verb prefix that occurs in all Athabaskan languages as well as the Tlingit and Eyak languages.
+The classifier is a verb prefix that occurs in all Athabaskan languages as well as the Tlingit and Eyak languages.
 It is, as Leer puts it, "the hallmark of Na-Dene languages".
-The classifier is found in no other language family, although may be present in the Yeniseian family per Vajda (2010).
+The classifier is found in no other language family, although may be present in the Yeniseian family per Vajda.
 It is an obligatory prefix such that verbs do not exist without the classifier.
-Its function varies little from language to language, essentially serving as an indicator of (middle) voice and valence for the verb.
+Its function varies little from language to language, serving as an indicator of voice and valence for the verb.

-The name
+Terminology

-The name "classifier" is confusing to non-Athabaskanists since it implies a classificatory function that is not obvious.
-Franz Boas first described it for Tlingit, saying "it is fairly clear that the primary function of these elements is a classificatory one" (Boas 1917:28), a not inaccurate statement given that it does enter into the classificatory verb system.
-Previously Edward Sapir had noted it in his seminal essay on the Na-Dene family, calling it a "'third modal element'" (Sapir 1915:540).
+The name "classifier" implies a classificatory function that is not obvious.
+Franz Boas first described a classifier for Tlingit, saying "it is fairly clear that the primary function of these elements is a classificatory one", a not inaccurate statement given that it does enter into the classificatory verb system.
+Previously Edward Sapir had noted it in his seminal essay on the Na-Dene family, calling it a "'third modal element'".
 He described it as indicating "such notions as transitive, intransitive, and passive" (id.), thus having voice and valency related functions.
 Once it was realized that the Tlingit and Athabaskan morphemes were functionally similar, Boas's name for the Tlingit form was extended to the Athabaskan family.
-Unfortunately the classifier has only the vague remains of classificatory function in most Athabaskan languages, so in this family the name is opaque.
+However, the classifier has only some vestiges of a classificatory function in most Athabaskan languages, so in this family the name is unsuited.

 Because of the confusion that occurs from the use of the term "classifier", there have been a number of proposals for replacement terms.
-Andrej Kibrik (1993, 1996, 2001) has used the term "transitivity indicator" with the gloss abbreviation TI, Keren Rice (2000, 2009) has used "voice/valence prefix" abbreviated V/V, and for Tlingit Constance Naish and Gillian Story (1973:368–378) used "extensor".
+Andrej Kibrik has used the term "transitivity indicator" with the gloss abbreviation TI, Keren Rice has used "voice/valence prefix" abbreviated V/V, and for Tlingit, Constance Naish and Gillian Story used "extensor".
 None of these alternatives has gained acceptance in the Athabaskan community, and Jeff Leer describes this situation:

 A better term would be something like "valentizers", since their principal function is to indicate the valence of the verb ...
 However, since the name classifier is one of the few grammatical labels sanctioned by common use among Athabaskanists, it is probably not worth the trouble to try to change it.